import-pandas-as-numpy/import-pandas-as-numpy.github.io/content/about.md

 # About Me

 My name is **Mike**, also known by my handle "Rem" in most internet circles.
-I am a SANS Technology Institute student, with a focus on digital forensics and incident response.
+I am a SANS Technology Institute graduate, with a focus on digital forensics and incident response.
 I am also involved in the Python Software Foundation as a supporting member, and dedicate a large portion of time towards open source security.

 Professionally, I work at [Huntress](https://www.huntress.com/) as a security analyst by day and run a Cybersecurity organization of my own called [Vipyr Security](https://vipyrsec.com/) by night.
-At the time of writing this, I am also performing an internship at the [SANS Internet Storm Center](https://isc.sans.edu/) as a handler.

 I can also be found on the [Python Discord](https://pythondiscord.com), where I contribute frequently towards Cybersecurity related discussions and help steer new members towards appropriate resources, answer questions,